wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 # 2. Obsession With the body

+>…get rid of the tendency to define your self.
+All definitions apply to your body only and to its expressions.
+Once this obsession with the body goes, you will revert to your natural state, spontaneously and effortlessly.

 **Questioner:** Maharaj, you are sitting in front of me and I am here at your feet.
 What is the basic difference between us?

 **Maharaj:** There is no basic difference.